cliffjohnson23/delcoweb/README.md

 	3 billingDetails.js -  This process sends a user id using AJAX and jQuery and looks for a card number to be returned.
-	4 getNumber.php - to populate a credit card number to the users screen the encrypted number is retrieved from MySQL, decrypted, and then packed up as JSON and sent to the users computer.
+	4 getNumber.php - to populate a credit card number to the users screen the encrypted number is retrieved from MySQL, decrypted, and then packed up as JSON and sent to the users device.